seleniumbase/SeleniumBase/README.md

 * If you use [HipChat](https://www.hipchat.com/), you can easily have your Jenkins jobs display results there by using the [Jenkins HipChat Plugin](https://wiki.jenkins-ci.org/display/JENKINS/HipChat+Plugin).
 Another way is by using the [hipchat_reporting plugin](https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/plugins/hipchat_reporting_plugin.py) (nosetests only).

 <a id="amazon_section"></a>
 * If you're using AWS, you can setup an [Amazon S3](http://aws.amazon.com/s3/) account for saving your log files and screenshots for future viewing.
-SeleniumBase already has all the code you need to connect to it.
+SeleniumBase already has [all the code you need to connect to S3](https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/plugins/s3_logging_plugin.py).
 You'll need to modify [settings.py](https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/config/settings.py) with connection details to your instance and the location in S3 where you want log files to be saved.
 You'll also need to add "``--with-s3_logging``" on the command line when you run your tests.

 Here's an example of running tests with additional features enabled:
 ```bash